 PAV2

-PAV2 is a substantial, heavy-duty use concrete suitable for commercial and industrial use.
-PAV 2 mixes have an air entrainment additive to create micro sized air bubbles in the concrete, helping to protect the surface from frost, specifically freeze-thaw cycles, and making it suitable for use with de-icing salts.
+This concrete type is substantial and heavy-duty, suitable for commercial and industrial use.
+PAV 2 mixes have an air entrainment additive that creates micro-sized air bubbles in the concrete, helping to protect the surface from frost, specifically freeze-thaw cycles, and making it suitable for use with de-icing salts.

 Applications: